ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConEU2019.md

 stays with you through jobs and careers.
 If you come back to a project after being away, you'll still be a committer.

+Side note: "Mertocracy" is an overloaded term in the modern age, and we probably should find a new way to explain this term.

 ---
 template: logorb
 # Merit - Growth

-The more you do, the more power you _may be granted_ to take actions:
+The more you do, the more power _you may be granted_ to take actions:
 - User
 - Contributor
 - **Committer**